Dame Rebecca West is the grand dame on my very short list of “intellectual idols”.

 Goering’s appearance made a strong but obscure allusion to sex.
 It is a matter of history that his love affairs with women played a decisive part in the development of the Nazi party at various stages, but he looked as one who would never lift a hand against a woman save in something much more peculiar than kindness.
 He did not look like any recognized type of homosexual, yet he was feminine.
 Sometimes, particularly when his humour was good, he recalled the madam of a brothel.
 His like are to be seen in the late morning in doorways along the steep streets of Marseille, the professional mask of geniality still hard on their faces though they stand relaxed in leisure, their fat cuts rubbing against their spread skirts.
 Certainly there had been a concentration on appetite, and on elaborate schemes for gratifying it; and yet there was a sense of desert thirst.
 No matter what aqueducts he had built to bring water to his encampment, some perversity in the architecture had let it run out and spill on the sands long before it reached him.
 Sometimes even now his wide lips smacked together as if he were a well-fed man who had heard no news as yet that his meals were to stop.
 He was the only one of all these defendants who, if he had the chance, would have walked out of the Palace of Justice and taken over Germany again, and turned it into the stage for the enactment of the private fantasy which had brought him to the dock.

 In 1981, Rebecca West was interviewed by The Paris Review.
 She was 90 years old and living in London.
-Cataracts had ruined her eyes, she wore glasses that distorted her eyes completely.
-She was also arthritic.
+Cataracts had ruined her eyes, she wore glasses that distorted her eyes completely, she was arthritic.
 But her mind was sharp and she was still working, writing book reviews, keeping up to date on things, and she’s a lively and beautiful interview.
 She can be biting in her criticism, especially of other writers.

 The interviewer asks her if she does many drafts of her writing.
 She replies, “I fiddle away a lot at them.
 Particularly if it’s a fairly elaborate thing.
 I’ve never been able to do just one draft.
 That seems a wonderful thing.
 Do you know anyone who can?”
 The interview says, “I think D.H.
 Lawrence did” and Rebecca replies, “You could often tell.”